2006 United States House of Representatives elections in Florida: District 15

+Predictions

 District 16

-Incumbent Republican Congressman Mark Foley was considered to be a shoo-in for re-election until the House page scandal involving Foley became public knowledge.
+Incumbent Republican congressman Mark Foley was considered to be a shoo-in for re-election until the House page scandal involving Foley became public knowledge.
 The Congressman resigned on September 29, 2006, thus cancelling his re-election bid.
-The Republican Party of Florida selected Florida State Representative Joe Negron to replace Foley, though Foley's name remained on the ballot.
+The Republican Party of Florida selected Florida state representative Joe Negron to replace Foley, though Foley's name remained on the ballot.
 Though Negron launched a successful campaign to urge voters to "Punch Foley for Joe!", indicating that voters should "punch" Foley's name on the ballot to vote for Negron, he was ultimately unsuccessful on election day and fell to Democratic nominee and businessman Tim Mahoney.